Elieveee/PersonaPilot/README.md

 - Email: ahrufdesign@gmail.com
 - Twitter: [@ahruf_](https://x.com/ahruf_)

-We're always happy to chat about collaborations, ideas, or any questions you might have!
+We're happy to chat about collaborations, ideas, or questions!

 ## 🙏 Acknowledgements

-- OpenAI for providing the GPT model
+- OpenAI for GPT models
-- Streamlit for the amazing web app framework
+- Streamlit for the web app framework
-- All our wonderful contributors and supporters
+- All contributors and supporters

 ---

-Made with ❤️ by the YGIT Community | [Join us in shaping tech careers!](https://github.com/ahrufcodes/YGIT-AI)
+Made with ❤️ by the PersonaPilot AI Community | [Contribute](https://github.com/ahrufcodes/PersonaPilot)